Skip to content

 0.046Amp with multimeter, 0.03-0.04Amp with device.
 A multimeter measures more accurately.

-After, by pressuring on motor, we tested, that motor starts warming, because of burden.
+After, by holding the shaft of the motor, we tested, that motor starts warming, because of the load.
 At first DC motor was rotating at 5V but after pressure voltage was growing up.
 It needed resistor, so that motor could not spent much current.

 So after we tried the same with resistor.
 Resistance of the DC motor is 12 Ohm.
 Wen we connect motor with resistor current should decrease as we add to this resistance 1.8 Ohm resistor.
 And so we measured voltage - it was 0.1V.
 It’s a voltage on resistor.